jscruggs/metric_fu/README.md

 * metric_fu no longer runs rcov itself.
 You may still use rcov metrics as documented below

-* The Cane and Flog metrics are disabled in non-MRI rubies as they depend on ripper
+* The Cane, Flog, and Rails Best Practices metrics are disabled in non-MRI rubies as they depend on ripper

 ## Documentation